iWinston/typeorm-plus/docs/select-query-builder.md

 ## How to create and use a `QueryBuilder`

-There are several ways how you can create query builder:
+There are several ways how you can create a `Query Builder`:

 * Using connection: